-The Grove Junior School's Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body.
+Breachwood Green JMI School Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body.
 This policy will also be reviewed annually or when new legislation requires any changes, whichever is soonest.